Can I Run My UAE Business From Abroad? Yes — Here's How

 Setting Up: Yes, You Can Do Much of It Remotely

 Many UAE Free Zones now offer fully remote company formation processes.
 You can submit your application, upload your documents, and receive your trade licence without ever stepping foot in the UAE.
-Some Free Zones even offer virtual office packages that provide a registered address and a local phone number, which is all you need for your licence.
+Some Free Zones even offer virtual office packages that provide a registered address and a local phone number.

 Running the Business: It Depends on Your Activities